Endlessodds/My-C-/README.md

 ## ✅ How to Use

-1. Clone or download the repository.
+1. Download the repository.
 2. Compile any `.cpp` file using a C++ compiler:
-3. Explore, tweak, and learn!
+3. Explore and learn!

 ---

 ## 🧠 Keep Learning!

 New days and projects are added regularly.
-Stay curious and keep experimenting! 💻✨
+Stay curious and keep experimenting!

 ---